In Brief

 A particular compliance tension emerges where grid constraints influence infrastructure location decisions.
 Organisations with data sovereignty obligations may find acceptable Australian locations lack grid capacity within viable timeframes.

-If capacity constraints create pressure toward offshore regions, this may trigger compliance tensions—under the Privacy Act for data residency, or under APRA CPS 234 where offshore processing introduces additional control requirements.
+If capacity constraints create pressure toward offshore regions, this may trigger compliance tensions, under the Privacy Act for data residency, or under APRA CPS 234 where offshore processing introduces additional control requirements.

-Implication: Package 2 is not yet implemented.
+Package 1 finalised May 2025 for renewable generators.
+Package 2 consultation addresses large loads including AI data centres.
+Draft determination expected March 2026.
 Monitor this rule change process and consider engaging through formal submissions.

 Strategic Implications for Enterprise Investment

-The energy nexus translates into four discrete strategic considerations for boards evaluating investment cases and cloud migration strategies.
+The energy nexus translates into four discrete strategic considerations for boards evaluating AI investment cases and cloud migration strategies.

 Location Economics and Sovereignty Tensions